AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 - a literal or a name (`CmmLit` contains both, see [Literals and Labels](commentary/compiler/cmm-type#literals-and-labels), above);
 - a memory reference (`CmmLoad` and `CmmReg`, see [Memory Access](commentary/compiler/cmm-type#memory-access), above);
-- an operator (a `MachOp`, in `CmmMachOp`, below); or,
+- an operator (a `MachOp`, in `MachOp`, below); or,
 - another expression (a `[CmmExpr]`, in `CmmMachOp`, below).

-These are all included as constructors in the `CmmExpr` data type, defined in [compiler/cmm/Cmm.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/Cmm.hs):
+These are all included as constructors in the `CmmExpr` data type, defined in [compiler/GHC/Cmm/Expr.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/Cmm.hs):

 ```